 Mum’s father was imbued with a passion for mine safety and rescue as realized in his position of BC’s Chief Inspector of Mines.
 But Nana, Janet Gray McArthur, was already employed by fifteen, as documented when her family came to Canada from Scotland aboard the Grampian.3,4 Her outbound document cited her as a photographer, while her landed record indicated a domestic.

 Our four grandparents had most humble hard-working beginnings.
-My parents were no less intense in their life journey than their own parents had been.
+Our parents were no less intense in their life journey than their own parents had been.
 “From The Logging Camps” pondered how it was that our remote logging camp, circa 1940, functioned with kerosene lamps, but had a crank telephone. * The answer was provided by a snippet in a later employer’s company journal, circa mid-1950s; one of those “rah-rah” columns.
 Dad had included it in the business section in his book of our family history.1 It is quoted below.
 He would have been about fifteen.

 “During his school vacations, it was natural that he went to work for his father’s firm – and very often found himself “doing the toughest job in the show”.
 One of his first jobs out of school was clearing brush for a telephone line strung along the jungle-like West Coast of Vancouver Island.
 That happened in 1928 but the memory of it is still fresh with John.”